visualcomputing-lab/visualcomputing-lab.github.io/content/jp/publication/_index.md

 ---
 ### 2024年度
 * K. Iwasaki, Y. Dobashi, A Non-parametric Factor Representation and Editing for Measured Anisotropic Spectral BRDFs, Proc. of Graphics Interface, to appear.
-* M. Hikichi, M. Sato, K. Iwasaki, Separation of Reflection Components for Measured Spectral BRDFs, Proc. of Graphics Interface, to appear.
+* M. Hikichi, K. Iwasaki, Separation of Reflection Components for Measured Spectral BRDFs, Proc. of Graphics Interface, to appear.

 ### 2023年度